-The community services sector is facing challenges to build a job ready skilled workforce to meet current and future labour demand.
+The community services sector is facing challenges to build a job-ready skilled workforce to meet current and future labour demand.

-- Continuing to drive collaboration between employers, employment service providers and sector stakeholders through a Community Services Working Group through which activities to address workforce shortages and to build the desirability of community service careers are designed and delivered. - Partnering with RTOs and government training agencies to ensure pre-employment programs align with the needs of the sector and offering pathways for individuals to build skills and gain sustainable employment.
+- Continuing to drive collaboration between employers, employment service providers and sector stakeholders with locally run Working Groups through which activities to address workforce shortages and to build the desirability of community service careers are designed and delivered. - Partnering with RTOs and Government Training Agencies to ensure pre-employment programs align with the needs of the sector and offering pathways for individuals to build skills and gain sustainable employment.

-Priority 5 - Hospitality, tourism, small business and agribusiness employment pathways development
+Priority 5 - Hospitality, tourism, small business, and agribusiness employment pathways development

-The hospitality, tourism, small business and agribusiness sectors are experiencing major skilled labour shortages which is reducing the ability of businesses to operate and maintain financial viability.
+The hospitality, tourism, small business, and agribusiness sectors are experiencing major skilled labour shortages which is reducing the ability of businesses to operate and maintain financial viability.

-- Continuing to drive collaboration between employers, employment service providers and sector stakeholders through a Tourism and Hospitality Working Group through which activities to address workforce shortages and to build the desirability of tourism and hospitality careers are designed and delivered. - Working with agriculture sector stakeholders to identify opportunities for pathways and activity development to alleviate workforce shortages. - Partnering with RTOs and government training agencies to ensure pre-employment programs align with the needs of these sectors and offering pathways for individuals to build skills and gain sustainable employment.
+- Continuing to drive collaboration between employers, employment service providers and sector stakeholders with local Working Groups through which activities to address workforce shortages and to build the desirability of tourism and hospitality careers are designed and delivered. - Working with agriculture sector stakeholders to identify opportunities for pathways and activity development to alleviate workforce shortages. - Partnering with RTOs and Government Training Agencies to ensure pre-employment programs align with the needs of these sectors and offering pathways for individuals to build skills and gain sustainable employment.